-The More Doctors for Rural Australia Program (MDRAP) is for some doctors the first step to joining a college fellowship pathway while gaining experience in the field.
+The More Doctors for Rural Australia Program (MDRAP) is for the first step for many doctors to joining a college fellowship pathway while gaining experience in the field.

 The More Doctors for Rural Australia Program (MDRAP) supports non-vocationally recognised (non-VR) doctors to gain valuable general practice experience in rural and remote communities before they go on to do a college fellowship.
 Junior doctors and locums who are providing services in rural and remote communities are also eligible for the program.